 Mandate

-As outlined in our Mission Statement, the organization publishes [e.g. leading research in social sciences and humanities].
-We make a commitment to authors, peer reviewers, librarians, and readers to ensure continued access to the published record over time.
-The preservation of our published scholarly materials fulfills our contractual obligations with authors, which specify that materials will be archived and made accessible in perpetuity.
-We also maintain a contractual relationship with CLOCKSS to deposit material for preservation on a regular basis and these arrangements are reported transparently through the Keepers Registry.
+[Summarize any broader organizational mission statement, if there is one.]
+We make a commitment to authors, peer reviewers, librarians and readers to ensure continued access to the published record over time.
+The preservation of our published materials fulfills our contractual obligations to authors that materials will be archived and made accessible in perpetuity.
+[Include headline information on any third-party arrangements relating to this.]
+We also maintain a contractual relationship with [name of preservation organization e.g. CLOCKSS] to deposit material for preservation on a regular basis and these arrangements are reported transparently through the Keepers Registry.

 Objectives

-This section identifies the broad concepts and functions that guide a digital preservation program and activities.
+This section of a Policy document identifies the broad concepts and functions that guide a digital preservation program and activities.
 The principles should guide decision-making and support the organization’s more granular policies, action plans, and procedures, and the assessment and benchmarking of the program.
-Adherence to standards such as OAIS, NDSA Levels of Preservation, or METS/PREMIS may also be confirmed in this section.
+Compliance with standards such as OAIS, NDSA Levels of Preservation, or METS/PREMIS may also be confirmed in this section.

 Common elements of principles statements are: